 Schools are a deciding criterion for families moving to a new area.
 Understanding the admission criteria is vital when making such life changing decisions.
-The school data in our property report feeds directly from the 192.com’s FindASchool service.
+The school data in our property report is up to date and can help ensure you’re informed.

 The report provides comprehensive, accurate admissions information to help parents understand each school’s catchment areas in their proposed location.

-As a result, property report data is able to provide maps of Successful Applicant Areas, highlighting the best locations to live to get in to a particular school in previous years.
+As a result, property report data is able to provide ratings of schools in a specific area.
 It’s an invaluable tool for parents thinking of moving home in the hope of securing the school place that they want for their children.